Constitutional challenges to the New Deal: West Coast Hotel v. Parrish

 The decision in the Parrish case received the most attention, and later became an integral part of the "switch in time" narrative of conventional history.
-In the case, the court divided along the same lines it had in the Tipaldo case, only this time around Roberts voted to overrule the Adkins precedent as the case brief specifically asked the court to reconsider its prior decision.

-Further, the decision worked to hinder Roosevelt's push for the court reform bill, further reducing what little public support there was for change in the Supreme Court.
-Roberts had voted to grant certiorari to hear the Parrish case before the election of 1936.
-Oral arguments occurred on December 16 and 17, 1936, with counsel for Parrish specifically asking the court to reconsider its decision in Adkins v.
-Children's Hospital, which had been the basis for striking down a New York minimum wage law in Morehead v.
+In the case, the Court divided along the same lines it had in the Tipaldo case, only this time around Roberts voted to overrule the Adkins precedent as the case brief specifically asked the Court to reconsider its prior decision.
+Furthermore, the decision worked to hinder Roosevelt's push for the Court reform bill, further reducing what little public support there was for change in the Supreme Court.
+Roberts had voted to grant certiorari to hear the Parrish case before the 1936 U.S. presidential election.
+Oral arguments occurred on December 16 and 17, 1936, with counsel for Parrish specifically asking the Court to reconsider its decision in Adkins v.
+Children's Hospital, which had been the basis for striking down a New York minimum wage law, as part of Morehead v.
 New York ex rel.
-Tipaldo in the late spring of 1936.
+Tipaldo, in the late spring of 1936.

-Roberts, however, indicated his desire to overturn Adkins immediately after oral arguments on December 17, 1936.
+Roberts indicated his desire to overturn Adkins immediately after oral arguments on December 17, 1936.
 The initial conference vote on December 19, 1936, was split 4–4; with this even division on the Court, the holding of the Washington Supreme Court, finding the minimum wage statute constitutional, would stand.
-The eight voting justices anticipated Justice Stone—absent due to illness—would be the fifth vote necessary for a majority opinion affirming the constitutionality of the minimum wage law.
+The eight voting justices anticipated Justice Harlan F. Stone, who was absent due to illness, would be the fifth vote necessary for a majority opinion affirming the constitutionality of the minimum wage law.
 As Chief Justice Hughes desired a clear and strong 5–4 affirmation of the Washington Supreme Court's judgment, rather than a 4–4 default affirmation, he convinced the other justices to wait until Stone's return before both deciding and announcing the case.